Wildfire reaches Turkish power plant, workers evacuated | DW | 04.08.2021

 By Wednesday, most channels were only showing random reports on the fires.

-The president has come under fire for being out of touch as the fires burn, as well as more seriously, being unprepared for the disaster and slow to accept foreign assistance.
+The president has been criticized for being out of touch as the fires burn, as well as being unprepared for the disaster and slow to accept foreign assistance.

 Last week, Ankara was forced to admit that it had insufficient numbers of planes and helicopters to effectively combat the flames.
 The EU dispatched three aircraft to assist.
 Erdogan refused similar assistance from Greece and Israel.